vand3rlinden/vand3rlinden.github.io/content/pgp.md

 Additionally, I have created another bash script to manage PGP keys, including key generation, import, and export.
 This script is also available omy GitHub repository for [download](https://github.com/vand3rlinden/Bash/blob/main/pgp_key_tool.sh).

-For iOS, I use [Instant PGP](https://apps.apple.com/us/app/instant-pgp/id1497433694) to manage and use PGP keys on mobile devices.
-Be sure to store your private key locally on your iPhone, avoid syncing it to iCloud or any other cloud service to maintain security.
+For iOS, I use [Instant PGP](https://apps.apple.com/us/app/instant-pgp/id1497433694) to manage and use PGP keys.
+To maintain security, make sure iCloud backup is disabled for the Instant PGP app to prevent your private key from being synced to iCloud.